digitcrusher/Skakun/doc/troubleshooting.md

 ### If `tty.cap.clipboard` is `'remote'`…

 Then it means that your terminal formally supports the OSC 52 escape sequence, but that they have been disabled in your terminal's settings, usually for security reasons.
-You can either enable them back on or make Skakun use the local system clipboard tools by settings `tty.cap.clipboard` to `'local'`.
+You can either [enable them back on](https://github.com/tmux/tmux/wiki/Clipboard) or make Skakun use the local system clipboard tools by setting `tty.cap.clipboard` to `'local'`.
 Don't forget to `tty.load_functions()` afterwards.

 ### Otherwise…

 It means you probably don't have any of `xclip`, `xsel` or `wl-copy` installed.
-Install them.
+Install one of your choice.

 ## Skakun crashed and now my terminal is unusable.